MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/direct-update/index.md

 2. Run the command: `cordova build`.
 3. Run the command: `mfpdev app webupdate`.

-> **Note:** Build step is important in ionic applications before using the direct update command.
+> **Note:** Build step is important in ionic applications before using the direct update command, missing this step would not update the web resources.

 The `mfpdev app webupdate` command packages the updated web resources to a .zip file and uploads it to the default {{ site.data.keys.mf_server }} running in the developer workstation.
 The packaged web resources can be found at the  **[cordova-project-root-folder]/mobilefirst/** folder.